Skip to main content

 ScopeAccess

-profileGrant access to the user personal information, such as first and last name, avatar and username
+profileGrant access to the user's personal information, such as first and last name, avatar, and username

-public_metadataGrant access to the user public and unsafe metadata
+public_metadataGrant access to the user's public and unsafe metadata

-After a user has successfully completed an OAuth 2.0 flow, you can retrieve additional user information from Clerk's /oauth/userinfo endpoint, based on the granted scopes.
+After a user has successfully completed an OAuth 2.0 flow, you can retrieve additional user information from Clerk's /oauth/userinfo endpoint.
 When making the request to this endpoint, you must include the Clerk access token in the Authorization header.

 The /oauth/userinfo endpoint provides the following user properties, depending on the granted scopes: